How to care for Your Furniture

 Step 3: Our Outdoor textiles do not promote mildew growth; however, mildew may grow on dirt and their foreign substances that are not removed from the fabric.
 We recommend washing your outdoor cushion covers on a regular basis to improve the look and life of the materials.

-Tip 1: Machine wash in cold water your cushion covers.
+p 1: Machine wash in cold water your cushion covers.
 Depending on wash load size, use recommended amounts of mild laundry detergent on a gentle setting.
 Always close the zippers when washing them.
-Tip 2: Do Not put in the dryer.
-Tip 3: Do Not Dry

-an.
-Tip 4: When you have removed and washed the covers of the pillows, also rinse the pillows themselves and let air dry.
 Tip 5: Clean and protect natural teak regularly applying teak care products to enhance the color, seal and protect the teak wood.
 Untreated natural teak will age into a grayish color overtime and will get dark spots and stains.
-Tip 6: Clean stainless steel regularly using a stainless-steel cleaner.

 Rugs